mit-submit/submit-users-guide/source/program.rst

 Now that the kernel is installed, you want to use jupyterhub on ``submit00``.
 Here's how to do this:

-Go to the submit website and open jupyterhub.
+Go to the SubMIT website and open jupyterhub.
 Choose the job profile to "Slurm for Wolfram Mathematica - submit00 - 1 CPU, 500 MB".
 The server should start.
 If you get the error message "Spawn failed: Timeout", it means the CPUs are already busy with other jobs and cannot be used at the moment.
 You can still use the method below.

 You can make sure that you are on submit00 by opening a terminal within the webpage, which should show ``username@submit00.mit.edu``.
 You can now open a jupyter notebook (.ipynb file), make sure you are using the Wolfram kernel (choose the kernel in the top right of the screen), and use Wolfram syntax as you would in a Wolfram notebook.
 The outputs will even have the Wolfram fonts!